New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights - NewsBreak

 - The Saints score just 2.8 fewer points per game (25.1) than the Falcons give up (27.9).

-- New Orleans is 4-0 against the spread and 4-0 overall this season when the team scores more than 27.9 points.
+- When New Orleans puts up more than 27.9 points, it is 4-0 against the spread and 4-0 overall.

-- When New Orleans churns out more than 358.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that New Orleans picks up over 358.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Saints have six turnovers this season, equal to the number of takeaways for the Falcons.
+- The Saints have six giveaways this season, while the Falcons have six takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.